Vienna, Illinois: Major highways

-Bicycling
+Cycling

-Vienna is considered by some to be the bicycling capital of the Midwestern USA.
-Most people who live in the area bicycle weekly on the many trails and bike routes within the city.
-A bike path that runs from Vienna High School to Vienna Trail of Tears City Park was completed in August 2014, and allows visitors to commute between Northern Vienna and the Tunnel Hill State Trail.
+Vienna is known for its regular cycling events and proximity to Tunnel Hill State Trail, which spans from Eldorado to Karnak.
+An additional path that runs from Vienna High School to Vienna Trail of Tears City Park was completed in August 2014, directly connecting Northern Vienna and the Tunnel Hill State Trail.

 U.S. Bicycle Route 76 crosses with Tunnel Hill State Trail in Vienna.

-Tunnel Hill State Trail's Headquarters is in Vienna, and an entire facility equipped with restrooms and vending machines is located within the headquarters, as well as a bicycling museum.